dkwzjw/yaycoin/README.md

 Copyright (c) 2009-2013 Bitcoin Developers
 Copyright (c) 2011-2013 Litecoin Developers
-Copyright (c) 2013-2014 Dr. Kimoto Chan
+Copyright (c) 2013 DigiByte Developers
 Copyright (c) 2013-2014 Sha1coin Developers
+Copyright (c) 2014 yaycoin Developers

-What is Sha1coin?
+What is yaycoin?
 ----------------

-Sha1coin is a lite version of Bitcoin using SHA-1 as a proof-of-work algorithm.
+yaycoin is a lite version of Bitcoin using SHA-1 algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 1 coin + diff bonus per block
- - 2016 blocks to retarget difficulty
+ - every blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Sha1coin client sofware, see http://ohac.github.io/sha1coin/.
+For more information, as well as an immediately useable, binary version of the yaycoin client sofware, see https://github.com/dkwzjw/yaycoin.

 License
 -------

-Sha1coin is released under the terms of the MIT license.
+yaycoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process